roman-milk/roman-milk.github.io/i-slave.md

  The two slaves removed my gag and pulled me to my feet.
 As Mistress Black barked orders they bound me.
 My wrists were tied together in front of me, hooked to a cord hanging from the ceiling and hoisted up over my head.
 Leather cuffs were then attached to each of my ankles.
 The left was shackled to a ring bolt in the floor.
 The right was fastened to another strap hanging from the ceiling.
 This was raised until my leg was suspended above the level of my hips.
 It took a fearsome degree of concentration to keep for losing my balance.
 It was like yoga except that Mistress Black kept snapping me in the ass, breasts and vulva with a slim, yard long bamboo cane.
 It was painful.
 I clenched my tongue in my teeth to keep from crying out.
 Occasionally I tasted blood.

  Trapped in that awkward position, I was bathed.
 The two girls soaped and rinsed every inch of my body with large sea-sponges and soapy, lavender scented water.
 Their touches on my quivering, straining muscles were pleasurable and mixed strangely with the awful cramps that were clawing up and down my legs.
 When Mistress Black snapped me in the back of my left knee with her cane, it buckled.
 I was left hanging in my bonds as she shouted at me, struck me and called me a clumsy pig.
 The other girls had to help me back onto my foot.
-Report_Story #4